kgorinson/TimeMachineProgressMonitor/README.md

 This script will give you the completion percentage of a running time machine backup (OS X only), difference since the last update, and average change.

 #Installation
-copy tmpct.sh to a local directory
+copy tmpct.sh to a local directory.
+Make sure tmutil is running by typing "tmutil status"

 run the following command to set it up: